 "Guns" is the title of an instrumental musical piece by Harry Gregson-Williams from the soundtrack of the 2003 action film The Rundown, or Welcome to the Jungle.
-The "Nintendo On" hoax video used this piece as its background music.
 It plays late in the film when bounty hunter Beck (Dwayne Johnson), who had been afraid to use firearms for reasons that the film doesn't explain well, finally decides to use firearms when threatened by firearm-using villains.
+The piece's popularity was renewed when the "Nintendo On" hoax video used it as its background music.

-But this page isn't about the song; it's about firearms and other projectile weapons such as crossbows.
+But this page isn't about the song; it's about firearms, crossbows, and other projectile weapons.

 Guns don't kill people